Uppsala, Sweden · Sunday 18 October 2026

 Adjusted Time

-Uppsala Marathon & Half Marathon is a full marathon held in Uppsala, Sweden, scheduled for Saturday 18 October 2025.
-The course is run on trail surface with 223m of total elevation gain, reaching a maximum altitude of 58m above sea level.
+Uppsala Marathon & Half Marathon is a full marathon held in Uppsala, Sweden.
+It is scheduled for Sunday 18 October 2026.
+The course is run on road surface with 223m of total climbing, with its high point near 58m above sea level.
 For registration and full race details, visit the official Uppsala Marathon & Half Marathon website.

-With 223m of elevation gain, this is a moderately undulating course.
-The route ranges from 8m to 58m above sea level (50m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 223m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Uppsala Marathon & Half Marathon against other marathons to find the right race for your goals.